victronenergy/dynamic-ess/README.md

 ![Access token](doc/img/api-access-token.png)

 Store the access token in your password vault as you won't be able to retrieve it again.
-You will also need to fill out this token in the _scheduled charging node_.
+You will also need to fill out this token in the _dynamic ess_ node.

 When you are done you can point your browser to https://vrm-api-docs.victronenergy.com/#/operations/auth/logout and `Send API